islandbusiness/pms-web/src/pages/index.md

 mainpitch:
   title: Why PriceMySlice
   description: >
-    PriceMySlice is the pizza store for everyone who believes that great pizza shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    PriceMySlice is the pizza tool for everyone who believes that great pizza shouldn't just taste good, it should not cost you as much as you want.
 description: >-
-  PriceMySlice is the ultimate spot for pizza lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take pizza production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  PriceMySlice is the ultimate spot for pizza lovers who want to learn how to optimize their pizza game.
+We take pizza ordering, purchasing and eating seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png